Two popular options for accessing that equity are a reverse mortgage and a Home Equity Line of Credit (HELOC).

 Reasons to Choose a Reverse Mortgage

-• Upgrade Your Home.
-A reverse mortgage could help you make major renovations to your home to serve you better in retirement if you don’t have the savings to cover the costs.
-Furthermore, these upgrades can also potentially increase the value of your home.
+- Upgrade Your Home.
+If you don’t have the savings to cover the costs of major renovations to your home in retirement, a reverse mortgage could help you make them.
+Furthermore, these upgrades can potentially increase the value of your home.
 Receiving a lump sum from a reverse mortgage could provide much-needed financial assistance for such projects.

-If you’re considering a reverse mortgage, it’s important to be aware that the loan process can take up to 45 days before your funds are received.
-Therefore, if you decide this is the right option for you, it may be prudent to move forward as soon as possible.
+If you’re considering a reverse mortgage, it’s important to be aware that obtaining a reverse mortgage can be a lengthy process.
+Therefore, if you decide this is an option you want to pursue, it may be prudent to move forward as soon as possible.

 If you decide that a reverse mortgage isn’t the right choice for you, you can cancel your loan at any time — even up to three days after closing.